 - Out-of-pocket costs, such as mileage costs to travel to medical appointments

-If you or a loved one suffered a work-related injury or illness in Tampa, you may qualify to receive workers’ compensation.
-A Tampa workers’ compensation lawyer from Dismuke Law can review your situation to see how much coverage you may be able to receive based on your employer’s policy, then advise you on your legal options.
+If you or a loved one suffered a work-related injury or illness, you may qualify to receive workers’ compensation.
+A workers’ compensation attorney in Tampa, FL, from Dismuke Law can review your situation to see how much coverage you could receive based on your employer’s policy, then explain your legal options.
 If necessary, our personal injury firm can also help you build a lawsuit to fight for your financial recovery.

 Call Dismuke Law today for a free consultation with one of our team members to learn how we can help you file for compensation.
 During this discussion, we can go over your case and explain our services.
 Don’t hesitate to begin your case today.